-The Oakland-based lab, CW Analytics, tests ingredients such as hemp seed oil and CBD, before they are added to recipes to make sure they are free of heavy metals, molds, and pesticides or contaminants.
+All ingredients including the company’s hemp seed oil are tested by a third party before they are added to recipes to make sure they are free of heavy metals, molds, and pesticides or contaminants.
 Finished batches are then tested again, said Carella, to ensure that cannabinoids levels are accurate, and that there is virtually no THC.
 All results are then posted on the company’s website.

 Transparency is an important part of the process, said Carella, who added that Treatibles and its partners are committed to education and understanding.